 Me: I’m so glad you’re here now but do you think London has changed your style?

 AA: I think a little bit yes!
-I don’t know if it is London or the change of life, or maybe both.
+I don’t know if it is London or the change of pace in my life, or maybe both.

 Me: Same, yes, It’s so hard to route it in the geography or just the circumstantial changes to your life but I find my environment affects my approach to even the smallest of tasks.

-AA: Yes, I’m actually finding myself in need of renew, so I started to paint totally differently… have you seen my insta page recently?
+AA: Yes, I’m actually finding myself in need of a, sort of, renew.
+So I have started to paint totally differently… have you seen my insta page recently?
 I’ve just opened this new one for the new style: @paint_ingreen.
 I didn’t want to mess up my feed with the new stuff- I’m not abandoning my geometric obsessive style but I didn’t want to mix the two styles… for now.

 Me: pouring over insta-